randomaccess2023/MG2023/Video 73/README.md

 But, I found another way.
 We can use `ClustersFeatures` module (version 1.0.3) to calculate _Hartigan index_.
 However, some of the code of the `ClustersFeatures` module is outdated and results in error.
 So, I downloaded the `ClustersFeatures` __GitHub__ directory and made some changes.
 This directory after modifications can be found inside the __MODULE__ folder.

+This is the original GitHub repository of `ClustersFeatures`: [Simon-Bertrand/Clusters-Features](https://github.com/Simon-Bertrand/Clusters-Features)

 ##### _I calculated `Hartigan index` using both the `river` and `ClustersFeatures` module and got the same output_.

 ### The full code is available at the `Hartigan_index.ipynb` file.